Visit our Contact page if you want to get in touch about anything Louder Than War related.

 New blood for young skulls

-We actively seek new talent to compliment the old.
+We actively seek new talent to complement the old.
 Great writers from the past rub shoulders with youthful first-timers.
 We are open people.

 I am the resurrection